PowerDNS/pdns/pdns/dnsdistdist/docs/reference/rules-management.rst

   Add a Rule and Action for timeout responses to the existing rules.

   :param DNSrule rule: A :class:`DNSRule`, e.g. an :func:`AllRule`, or a compounded bunch of rules using e.g. :func:`AndRule`.
-Before 1.9.0 it was also possible to pass a string (or list of strings) but doing so is now deprecated.
   :param action: The action to take
   :param table options: A table with key: value pairs with options.